uchicago-2025-capp30122/30122-project-treehuggers/README.md

 uv sync
 ```

-3) (Optional) If there is a problem installing the dependency kepler, try this code that runs the project on a previous version of Python (3.12):
+3) (Optional) If there is a problem installing the dependency Kepler, try this code that runs the project on a previous version of Python (3.12):

 ```
 deactivate #in case the virtual environment is active